AntirWiki/Antir/content/Campaigns/Journey/Session Plans/Pre-Session 0.md

 	- Automatic Bonus Progression - No basic runes, but your character get stronger to compensate.
 You'll get less money (since you don't have to buy basic runes), but don't have to decide if/when to upgrade weapons.
 - How long do we want this to go?
 This is also tied to what level your characters will reach.
 	- Shorter than Antir 1, 6 months or less, level 1-5?
-	- Similar length to Antir 1, 6-12 months, level 1-10ish?
+	- Similar length to Antir 1, 6-12 months, level 1-10?
 	- Longer than Antir 1, 12 months+, level 1-12+?

 Finally, the most important poll:

 - You will be leaving your small village and journeying across the continent to hunt down a powerful villain.
 Why?
 These are some ideas I had, but if you have other ideas please suggest them!
+Note: you don't all need to have the same reason.
-	- Someone important to you was taken
+	- Someone important to you is in danger
 	- You have a unique item or secret that can defeat the villain (LOTR style)
 	- Revenge
+	- Duty/Honor
 	- Finding the answer to a mystery
-	- Something else (please send a message in # game-chat to elaborate)
+	- Something else (please send a message in # game-chat or DM me to elaborate)

 # Discussions
 ## Consent